MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 # [ClickOnce](#tab/clickonce)

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For ClickOnce apps, in most cases, you should use the default UDF location.
+In most cases, you should use the default UDF location.

 If you specify a custom UDF location, make sure that user data folder location has appropriate Read/Write permissions for the WebView2 app runtime.

-**How do you specify a custom location?**
+**How do you specify a custom UDF location?**

-For ClickOnce apps, to specify a custom location, TBD.<!-- todo: Dev, how to specify a custom UDF location for ClickOnce? -->
+To specify a custom UDF location, TBD.<!-- todo: Dev, how to specify a custom UDF location for ClickOnce? -->

 **Sample code:**